Yoga is a unique experience for each of us that travel through the Asanas and create harmony between the body, mind & spirit.

 Yoga hosts a range of benefits such as clarity of thought, a path to ease of sleeping, stress reduction, and often noticing an increase in vitality and energy.

-During the 75 minute class on a Monday and Thursday evening, you will experience simple asanas, pranayama, and meditation so that you can consciously complete a yoga practice for body, mind, and spirit.
+During our online classes, you will experience simple asanas, pranayama, and meditation so that you can consciously complete a yoga practice for body, mind, and spirit.

 Restorative yoga takes a supported approach to restoring balance to the body and mind.
 Unlike most forms of modern yoga which are dynamic practices, moving from pose to pose, building heat, and increasing strength; restorative yoga is about slowing down, opening the body, and giving yourself permission to rest.